wren-lang/wren/doc/site/classes.markdown

 This creates a class named `Unicorn` with no methods or fields.

-## Defining methods
+## Methods

-To make our unicorn do stuff, we need to give it methods.
+Once we've made a unicorn, to let it do stuff, we need to give it methods.

     :::dart
     class Unicorn {